TATI Online Art Therapy

 Centre Support & Supervision

-- Clinical Manager: Jesse Pajuäär (RCAT, RP)
+- Clinical Manager / supervisor: Jesse Pajuäär (RCAT, RP)

-- Clinical Supervisor: Maria Teresa Hernandez (RCAT, RP)
+- Clinical Supervisor: Jacquie Compton (RCAT, RP)

 - Coordinator: Russell Rozinskis (MA, PhD Cand.)